 Wovie, Inc. | Project Incubator & Media Arts Studio | Olympia, WA | 2000 – Present

 Co-Founder.
 Chief Strategist, Project Director, Media Artists & Writer

-Strategy Steward for partnerships, plans and communications.
-Project Director on all projects working hand-in-hand with public, private and nonprofit organizations to design and produce digital media solutions that meet a wide variety of outreach, informational, educational, advocacy and public relations needs.
-Senior Producer, Writer and Director of creative content, coalescing and managing robust production and development teams by project
+Stewards partnerships, plans and communications.
+Works hand-in-hand with public, private and nonprofit organizations to design and produce digital media solutions that meet a wide variety of outreach, informational, educational, advocacy and public relations needs.
+Serves as Producer, Writer and Director of creative content, coalescing and managing robust production and development teams project-by-project.

 State of Washington, Washington Technology Solutions (WaTech) | Olympia, WA | 2015 – present

 Senior Strategist & Producer, Electronic Media & Digital Content | January 2016 – August 2018